guardian/scala-steward-public-repos/README.md

 that should already be filtering out the most-noisy dependencies (like `software.amazon.awssdk`, which has automatic daily releases without obvious security value).

+If you would like Scala Steward to update a non-default branch you can do so by adding branches individually to [REPOSITORIES.md](./REPOSITORIES.md) as described in the [Scala Steward Action docs](https://github.com/scala-steward-org/scala-steward-action#updating-a-custom-branch).

 ### Why do we have our own instance of Scala Steward for public repos?

 The public instance of Scala Steward run by Frank Thomas, the creator of Scala Steward, was shutdown